-Welcome to the University of Iowa Central Microscopy Research Facilities!
+Welcome to the University of Iowa Central Microscopy Research Facility!
 We are happy that you have decided to utilize us for your microscopy research.

 We like to get to know our investigators a little before they start their work on the instrumentation to ensure the best methodology is used for the project.
-Please help us out by completing the Project Information Form, printing it, and returning it to 85 EMRB.
+Please help us out by completing the Project Information Form, and deliver it to 85 EMRB before you begin using the CMRF.
+To submit a digital copy of the Project Information Form, email the completed form to Randy Nessler.
 You can validate your MFK using the accounting services MFK Validation Tool.

 Facility users should familiarize themselves with the location of the facility's safety equipment.
 All Investigators should complete the Lab Chemical Safety training course W008CM.
 Confocal users should take the Laser Safety training course W028RD.
 Both of these courses are available in ICON through My Training at the UIowa HR Employee Self Service site: